Smoke alarms and carbon monoxide (CO) alarms

 You should keep any records of any legionella assessments and plan follow up checks to be carried out periodically.
 For more advice on controlling the risk of Legionella, visit the Health and Safety Executive.

 The Furniture and Furnishings (Fire) (Safety) Regulations 1988 set levels of fire resistance for domestic upholstered furniture, furnishings and other products containing upholstery.
 All furnishings should pass the 'smouldering cigarette' and 'match flame' resistance test and carry a label confirming this.

 Generally, items manufactured in the UK after 1990 meet the required standards and display the appropriate permanent label confirming their compliance.
 If items do not comply they should be removed from the property before it is let, unless they are deemed an exemption, e.g. furniture manufactured before 1950.

-If you've made it this far and are feeling a little overwhelmed, our members can take care of everything for you.
+Propertymark members can take care of everything for you.
 They offer different levels of service so you can choose what's best for the time you have.
-By using one of our members you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance.
+By using a Propertymark member you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance on the rental market.